JoeKnittel/joeknittel.github.io/_posts/2021-01-19-Extending-the-Functionality-of-Excel.md

 3. The results of the query are collected into a nice little package and the web server directs it back to us
 4. We get our requested data in the form of an API response (most commonly with <a class = "post" href = "https://en.wikipedia.org/wiki/JSON">JSON</a> structure)

-Since <a class = "post" href = "https://dictionaryapi.com/products/api-collegiate-dictionary">Merriam-Webster does provide a Web API</a>, we'll be able to proceed, and we'll do so using a programming language called `VBA`.
+Since Merriam-Webster <a class = "post" href = "https://dictionaryapi.com/products/api-collegiate-dictionary">does provide a Web API</a>, we'll be able to proceed, and we'll do so using a programming language called **VBA**.

 ## Interacting with a Web API Using VBA

-VBA (Visual Basic for Applications) is a programming language that allows us to create our own user-defined functions (`UDFs`) and `sub-routines`, in order to extend the utility of our workbooks.
+<a href = "https://en.wikipedia.org/wiki/Visual_Basic_for_Applications">VBA</a> (Visual Basic for Applications) is a programming language that allows us to create our own user-defined functions (**UDFs**) and **sub-routines**, in order to extend the utility of our workbooks.

 This is exactly what we need to set up a connection with a Web API, get our data, and interact with the data in all kinds of fancy ways.